Singapore Armed Forces Band: SAF Central Band

 The Singapore Armed Forces (SAF) Central Band was formed during the merger of the tri-service bands in 1994 to serve as the nation's premier military band.
 Staffed by professional military musicians, the SAF Central Band is often seen at the Istana, performing for Presidential events and all State Welcome Ceremonies for visiting foreign dignitaries.

 Recognised as one of the most prolific military bands in the world, the SAF Central Band has performed in numerous countries including Brunei, Canada, France, Germany, India, Japan, Malaysia, People's Republic of China, the Russian Federation, Scotland, South Korea, Sweden, Switzerland, Thailand and the United States of America.

 On the domestic front, the SAF Central Band is an integral part of the annual National Day Parade.
 Through its popular "Chamber Repertory" and "In Harmony" concerts at the Esplanade Concert Hall, the SAF Central Band has collaborated with many notable conductors, composers, and instrumentalists including Alan McMuray, Douglas Bostock, Frank Ticheli, Evelyn Glennie, Jan Van der Roost, Toshio Akiyama, Yasuhide Ito, Eric Whitacre, Hardy Mertens, Philip Sparke, James Barnes, Steven Mead and Tsung Yeh.

-In 2022, the SAF Central Band launched the highly successful National Education School Outreach Programme, where the band promotes National Education and Commitment to Defence through music at various secondary and tertiary institutions.
+In 2022, the SAF Central Band launched a successful National Education School Outreach Programme, where the band promotes National Education and Commitment to Defence through music at various secondary and tertiary institutions.

-As musical ambassadors of Singapore and the SAF, the SAF Central Band fosters close relations with the local and international populace.
-The SAF Central Band projects the professionalism of the SAF and rouses the spirit of the nation in peacetime and war.
-Through its international reach and captivating performances, the SAF Central Band generates goodwill, strengthens defence relations with foreign armed forces, and furthers Singapore's defence policy space.
+As musical ambassadors of Singapore and the Singapore Armed Forces (SAF), the SAF Central Band fosters close ties with both local and international audiences.
+The band represents the professionalism of the SAF and contributes to national morale during both peacetime and wartime.
+Through its international performances and engagement, it promotes goodwill, strengthens relations with foreign armed forces, and supports Singapore's defence diplomacy.